pcfreak30/wp-criticalcss/README.txt

 Currently no. Since CriticalCSS.com can not access protected pages currently, the page must be publicaly visible to work.
 Means to allow this to work may come in the future.

+* What will happen if I update content on the site or change my theme?

+The plugins css cache will automatically purge for that post or term and get queued for processing again on the next user request of it.

+* What will happen if I upgrade a plugin or theme?

+The whole cache will be purged regardless of the purge setting

+* Does this support any caching plugins?

+Yes currently WP-Rocket is supported.
+Others can be added as integrations on request.

+* What host is supported?

+Generally any host.
+Some hosts like WPEngine has special support to purge the server cache.

 == Changelog ==